UniBreakfast/crud-of-increasing-complexity/simplest-for-me/simplest.md

-# The simples CRUD implementation for me
+# The simplest CRUD implementation for me

 ## What is this?

 This is the simplest CRUD implementation details for me.
 It's not supposed to be the simplest one for anyone else necessarily.
 I'm most used to think in JavaScript and array methods, so I'm going to use them.
 It's in memory without any persistant storage between runs for the sake of simplicity.
 Here, I will list the operations, describe how they are supposed to be performed, and provide their implementations.

+Here is an [interactive notebook](http://runkit.com/unibreakfast/the-simples-crud-implementation-for-me) to check it online.

 ## What is CRUD?